Collection: Canicross & Skijoring Belts

 - Rock Empire Canicross Race Belt

 - Non-stop dogwear Ferd Belt (fixed traction point higher than the others, but the back part is reasonably flat.
-Compatible with many lighter trunks / backpacks)
+Compatible with many lighter backpacks)

 If you are hiking without a harness and want a simple, more traditional Canicross belt model, see the belt models we recommend for skijoring below.

-The best Canicross belt for canicross or canicrossning?
+The best Canicross belt for running with your dog?

-Low pull point Canicross belt models especially suitable for canicrossning are, for example:
+Low pull point Canicross belt models especially suitable for canicross are, for example:

 - Non-stop dogwear CaniX Belt (Very light on wear.
 A model also favored by racers)